-In administering such hiring, layoff and rehiring, the Producer, upon giving advance notice to the Local Union, may: (1) call, retain or recall out of the respective Seniority or Industry Experience status an employee because of his special studio experience, skill and qualifications for the duties and/or equipment necessary for operation; or (2) call or recall, and thereafter retain, out of the respective Studio Seniority or Industry Experience Group status, an employee because there are insufficient qualified available persons in the Studio or Industry Experience Rosters, respectively, as above provided.
+In administering hiring, layoff and rehiring within the four (4) separate seniority rosters established August 1, 1979, as referred to in subparagraph (e) above, the Producer, upon giving advance notice to the Local Union, may (1) call, retain or recall out of Studio Seniority status an employee because of his special studio experience, skill and qualifications for the duties and/or equipment necessary for operation; or (2) call or recall, and thereafter retain, out of Studio Seniority status an employee because there are insufficient qualified available persons in the Seniority Roster as above provided.

-In the event that it is not possible for the Producer to give such advance notice to the Local Union, Producer may so call, retain or recall out of the respective Studio Seniority or Industry Experience status, as above provided, but shall notify the Local Union as soon as possible thereafter.
-If no protest is presented to Producer by the Union Representative within twenty-four (24) hours after receipt of such notice, Sundays and recognized holidays excepted, the protest shall be deemed to be waived.
-If the Union shall protest, the Union Representative shall promptly discuss with the Director of Industrial Relations of Producer the application of such exception and settle the dispute if at all possible.
+In the event that it is not possible for the Producer to give such advance notice to the Local Union, Producer may so call, retain or recall out of Studio Seniority status, as above provided, but shall notify the Local Union as soon as possible thereafter.
+If no protest is presented to Producer by the Union Representative within twenty-four (24) hours after receipt of such notice, Saturdays, Sundays and recognized holidays excepted, the protest shall be deemed to be waived.
+If the Union shall protest, the Union Representative shall promptly discuss with the

+Director of Industrial Relations of Producer the application of such exception and settle the dispute if at all possible.